 Application for Library Card

 You must complete and sign a Library User Agreement to open a library account and receive a library card.
 Applicants aged 5 - 17 must have a parent or legal guardian present to sign a completed application form.
-You need to present a form of photo identification to apply for a card
+You will need to present a form of photo identification to apply for a card.

 No Current Address